Sheriff's Labor Program

 Labor Program Sign-up Form - Sheriff's Office Community Labor Program Form

-*** You must sign up for the Sheriff’s Labor Program within 7 days from the date of sentencing.
-Any SCLP form submitted after your 7 day sign up period will NOT be accepted.
+You must sign up for the Sheriff’s Labor Program within the allowed time as stated on your court paperwork.
+Any SCLP form submitted after your sign up period will NOT be accepted.